Three-dimensional modeling of minority-carrier lateral diffusion length including random alloy fluctuations in (In,Ga)N and (Al,Ga)N single quantum wells: RESULTS and DISCUSSION

 To further investigate the influence of potential fluctuations due to random alloys, we study the influence of the doping level at different emission wavelengths for both electron and hole systems.
 Figure 5(a) shows the dependence of the diffusion length on the average majority carrier (electron) concentration in the QW for different doping densities (different symbols).
 Due to the modulation doping effect, whereby the activated carriers all transfer into the QW, the carrier density in the QW (3 nm) is much larger than the dopant density in the two 10-nm QB regions.

 The results show that the diffusion length decreases as the doping density increases.
 As already discussed, the ionized dopants screen the field that results from fixed polarization charges (nominally at the QB/QW interface) bending in the QW (i.e., the QCSE),\cite{onuma2007quantum} and the carriers injected into the QW further screen the QCSE.
 The reduction in the QCSE will improve the electron and hole overlap and increase the recombination rate.
 Hence, the carriers will recombine more easily before they diffuse out.
-A more interesting result can be found in the p-i-p structures, where electrons are the minority carriers, as shown in Fig. \ref{fig4}(b).
+A more interesting result can be found in the p-i-p structures, where electrons are the minority carriers, as shown in Fig. \ref{fig5}(b).
 The electron diffusion length depends on the hole density in the QW in LEDs with different wavelengths.
 They all exhibit a similar trend, except that the UVC QW does not reach large carrier densities: when increasing the doping concentration, the majority carrier density does not increase much.
 The major reason for this is the high activation energy of the Mg dopant in the AlGaN layer.
 The activation energy of Mg acceptors for GaN is 170 meV, but is a much higher 432 meV for the Al$_{0.60}$Ga$_{0.40}$N layer.
 This leads to a low density of ionized acceptors in the UVC QW and a smaller carrier density in the QW.
 At all wavelengths, the majority carrier density in the QW appears to play a major role in limiting the diffusion length.
-We now look at the different factors affecting the diffusion length when including the effect of alloy fluctuations.
-We simulate blue and green LED structures with 15\% and 22\% average In compositions.
-Due to the limited size of the simulation domain, we explore cases with diffusion lengths of less than 1 $\mu$m to avoid any boundary effects.
-We set the doping concentration to be $2\times 10^{19}$ cm$^{-3}$ in the QB.
-Figure \ref{fig5}(a) shows that, as the injected local power density increases, the electron diffusion length increases slightly.
-At very high excitation powers, the excess carriers cannot fully recombine locally, and so the diffusion current increases.
-However, this effect is not significant for the holes, possibly because of their larger effective mass.
-Figures \ref{fig5}(b)--\ref{fig5}(d) illustrate the influence of the nonradiative lifetime\cite{yapparov2020optimization} and carrier mobility.\cite{sohi2018alloy,sze2021physics}